Renishaw Hills

 Renishaw Hills is a 25-hectare residential lifestyle estate for people over 50, located within the Mpambanyoni Conservation Development on the KwaZulu-Natal South Coast.
 The first six phases of the estate have already been constructed.
 Once fully developed, Renishaw Hills will have more than 500 units.

 Renishaw Hills is near Scottburgh, KwaZulu-Natal, midway along the province's South Coast, 40 minutes from Durban.
-This is a conservation and community-focused development that has earned national economic significance for its contribution to investment in the country.

 Renishaw Coastal Precinct

 Renishaw Hills forms part of the Renishaw Coastal Precinct, a 1,300 ha mixed-use development.
 Construction on the first phase began in 2016, under the direction of Renishaw Property Developments, a subsidiary of Crookes Brothers Limited.

 A significant portion of Renishaw Coastal Precinct falls under Umdoni Municipality which, alongside the KZN Department of Environmental Affairs and the National Department of Agriculture, has given the go-ahead for this mixed-use development that includes residential, retail, educational, healthcare and light industrial/commercial zones.